Instagram Basics: What Makes A Great Post?Published on September 4, 2017

 For the next part of the series of posts dedicated to helping you improve your social posting, we’ll be taking a look at a platform with 700 million monthly active users – Instagram.

 As Instagram is an image-based social platform, this time around you’ll be able to find tips on creating the best eye-catching image posts, as well as how to create engaging and interesting captions.
+You’ll find out exactly what makes a great Instagram post.

 1) Plan ahead, decide what you want your feed to be about